AdamWilsonLabEDU/GEO511_2020/PackageIntro.md

 ## Example Presentation

-Here is an example presentation about the [`ggrepel` package](pres/PackagePresentation.html) that was built using this [R Markdown file](pres/PackagePresentation.Rmd).
+Here is an example presentation about the [`ggrepel` package](pres/PackagePresentation.html) that was built using this [R Markdown file](pres/PackagePresentation.Rmd), which is [also visible on github](https://github.com/AdamWilsonLab/GEO511/blob/master/pres/PackagePresentation.Rmd).